 House Bill No. [insert bill number] proposes revisions to the laws governing the death penalty in Montana.
-The bill amends Section 46-19-103 of the Montana Code Annotated to specify that the punishment of death must be carried out through the administration of an intravenous injection of a substance or substances in a lethal quantity sufficient to cause death.
-This replaces the previous requirement for a continuous injection of an ultra-fast-acting barbiturate in combination with a chemical paralytic agent.
+The bill amends Section 46-19-103 of the Montana Code Annotated to specify that the method of execution must involve the administration of an intravenous injection of a substance or substances in a lethal quantity sufficient to cause death.
+This replaces the previous requirement for a continuous intravenous injection of an ultra-fast-acting barbiturate in combination with a chemical paralytic agent.

 HB0205_1(1): 46-19-103